davidpangsw/claude-farmer/features/core/claude-farmer/docs/DEVELOP.md

 ## Changes Made

-### Medium Priority
-1. **Extracted backoff helper** (`utils/backoff.ts`): Added `performBackoffSleep()` function to reduce code duplication in `commands/patch/index.ts` and `commands/develop/index.ts`.
-The "log, finalize, sleep, update backoff" pattern was repeated 4 times.

-### Low Priority
-1. **Fixed shutdown handler behavior**: Changed from `process.exit(0)` to flag-based approach in both patch and develop commands.
-This allows the finally block to execute properly, cleaning up signal handlers.
-Double Ctrl+C still force-exits.
+1. **Removed unused `ultrathink` options** from `PatchOptions` and `DevelopOptions` interfaces
+   - The `ai` parameter is already constructed with ultrathink settings before being passed to these commands
+   - Removed dead code that was never wired up

+2. **Fixed commit message uniqueness** in `commands/patch/index.ts`
+   - Changed from `basename(e.path)` to using relative paths from working directory
+   - Prevents duplicate names like "updated index.ts, index.ts" when files exist in different directories

+3. **Fixed type comment mismatch** in `claude/types.ts`
+   - Updated comment from "(default: true)" to "(default: false)" to match actual implementation

+4. **Improved DEVELOP_PROMPT clarity** in `claude/prompts/develop.ts`
-2. **DEVELOP_PROMPT wording**: Already addressed in current code - says "Output only the JSON array".
+   - Changed "Output only the JSON array" to "Output the JSON array in a markdown code block"
+   - This matches the example that shows a code block

 ## Problems Encountered

 - None

-## Notes
-- Web search availability clarification (from REVIEW.md) is a documentation/prerequisite question, not a code change.